Abbotswood Writing DNA

 Years 2-6

-In Key Stages 1 & 2, children are given regular opportunities to write to informpersuade and entertain through daily lessons.
+In Key Stages2 1 & 2, children are given regular opportunities to write to inform, persuade and entertain through daily lessons.
 Each term there is a range of Fiction, Non-fiction and Poetry units.
-These are based around a key text, which can, where appropriate, be linked to the term’s Enquiry.
-In each of the units, children will be introduced to a 'Model of Excellence' to show the expectation for the end of the unit.
+These are based around a key text.
 Within the unit, up to 3 grammar and/or punctuation objectives will be introduced.
 We follow a Try it, Use it, Prove it approach – the objective is taught (try it) and practised through short burst writing opportunities (use it) before being included in the end of unit piece of writing (prove it).
-As part of each unit, new vocabulary is also introduced through the Model of Excellence.
+As part of each unit, new vocabulary is also introduced.
 The meanings are investigated and the children are expected to use them in their writing.
 Each classroom has a uniform Writing Working Wall where learning and expectations are displayed as a learning tool for the children to use.
 All types of writing taught are practised at appropriate opportunities in other areas of the curriculum.

 Spelling